 102.1 Scope.
 This standard applies to 3D automated construction technology and 3D printing materials used to construct interior and exterior 3D printed walls, with or without structural steel reinforcing, used as bearing walls, non-load bearing walls, and shear walls, in one-story or multi-story structures.
-The walls are to be constructed by printing (extruding) the 3D printing material in layers to create wall configurations including, but not limited to, a wall with two printed outer face shells with a core filled grout poured between the shells to form a solid wall, a wall with two printed outer face shells and composite action achieved through a printed web and/or reinforcement, and multiple shell walls with shells without integral cores that are considered veneer, where the out of plane load is transferred to a structural shell as specified in Sections 401.3.2 through 401.3.5.
+The walls are to be constructed by printing (extruding) the 3D printing material in layers to create wall configurations including, but not limited to, a wall with two printed outer face shells with a core fill grout poured between the shells to form a solid wall, a wall with two printed outer face shells and composite action achieved through a printed web and/or reinforcement, and multiple shell walls with shells without integral cores that are considered veneer, where the out-of-plane load is transferred to a structural shell.

 This standard also provides specifications for 3D printing materials, and structural design standards for 3D printed walls and wall-to-floor connections.
-3D printed walls used in the lateral-force-resisting system are limited to Seismic Design Categories (SDC) A and B.
+3D printed walls used as the lateral-force-resisting system are limited to Seismic Design Categories (SDC) A and B.